Introducing a Static Site Blog with Pelican

 If I want to get fancier, I can customize Pico a bit or edit the theme templates to add more features.

 By default, Pelican converts Markdown or restructuredText or HTML pages in the /content directory to the static site (in /output).
-You can add a /content/pages directory if you want to add some static pages to your site.
+I added a /content/pages directory to add some static pages to the site.
+Pelican supports static pages out of the box and will add them to the site navigation automatically.

 But this doesn’t support a typical workflow for me, like generating ideas, editing drafts, and publishing content.
 It isn’t easy to see what is in draft or what is published already.

-So you can add a drafts folder, and ideas folder etc. to the content folder.
-So if you want to keep your published content in a separate folder you can do that.
+So I added a drafts folder, an ideas folder etc. to the content folder.
+If I want to keep my published content in a separate folder I can do that, too.

 .
 For example: